mitre-attack/attack-arsenal/adversary_emulation/APT29/Emulation_Plan/Day 1/README.md

 This evaluation utilizes four payloads that model APT29 malware.

-The payloads are customized varients of reverse shells from Pupy RAT and Metasploit.
+The payloads are customized variants of reverse shells from Pupy RAT and Metasploit.

 Pre-compiled payloads are available in the `payloads` directory; however, they are configured to connect back to static IP addresses 192.168.0.5 and 192.168.0.4.